Guidelines for Tip Submission

-Places We DON'T Usually Include
+Places We Skip

-- Avoid Beautiful
+- No: Beautiful

 If "beautiful" is the first word that pops into your mind about a place, then it may not be right for RoadsideAmerica.com.
-Skip the breathtaking vistas, hiking trails, pretty parks, places of natural wonderfulness, unless there's an oddity in among all that beauty.
+Skip breathtaking vistas, hiking trails, pretty parks, places of natural wonderfulness, unless there's an oddity in among all that beauty.

-- Avoid "Normal" Historic Sites/Museums
+- No: "Normal" Historic Sites/Museums

-- Avoid Important, Serious Architecture
+- No: Important, Serious Architecture

-- Avoid Regular Restaurants
+- No: Regular Restaurants

 Too normal and serious.
 Exception examples: sanctuary for retired circus gorillas, zoo with an albino animal section or an elephant grave.

-- Avoid Temporary/Seasonal Holiday Sights
+- No: Temporary/Seasonal Holiday Sights

-Exceptions for amazing excess, but generally do not include local Christmas light houses, winter wonderland drives, short-lived Halloween attractions, etc.
+We make exceptions for amazing excess, but generally do not include local Christmas light houses, winter wonderland drives, short-lived Halloween attractions, etc.